lucasxciv/lucasxciv.github.io/data/posts/2019-05-11-using-value-object-with-doctrine-odm.md

 }
 ```

-I hope this post could help you understand how to persist Value Objects using Doctrine ODM, [check my Github repository](https://github.com/deoliveiralucas/persist-value-object-doctrine-odm) if you want to see and execute all the source code.
+I hope this post could have help you understand how to persist Value Objects using Doctrine ODM, [check out my Github repository](https://github.com/deoliveiralucas/persist-value-object-doctrine-odm) if you want to see and execute all the source code.